-10 best soup makers, tried and tested by BBC experts
+Best soup makers, tried and tested by experts

 For a quick and healthy supper solution, a soup maker will deliver with minimum effort.
 From basic models to sophisticated multi-purpose blenders, we round up our favourite models.

-Though not a kitchen essential, soup makers can save a great deal of time, stress and washing up.
-Traditional soup recipes call for various stages of preparation from chopping, to simmering for long periods of time and blitzing, which is time-consuming and creates mess.
-Soup makers can make light work of the process.
+Though not a kitchen essential, soup makers can save a great deal of time, stress and washing-up.
+Traditional soup recipes call for various stages of preparation, from chopping, to simmering for long periods of time and blitzing, which is time-consuming and creates mess.
+Soup makers can make light work of the whole process.

-If you use a hand-blender to blitz rather than a blender, you don't get the ultra-smooth results you would with a specialist machine.
-Soup makers aren't always just for soups either.
+Soup makers aren't always just for soup recipes, either.
 Many can prepare smoothies, cold drinks, batters, dips, sauces and even baby food, so you can make your investment stretch further.

-Soup makers fall into two categories – simple models that require little more than chopping ingredients and pressing a button.
-Their primary use is to make soup with smoothies as an add-on and are ideal if you're looking to save time and minimise on effort in the kitchen.
+Simple models of soup makers require little more than chopping ingredients and pressing a button.
+Their primary use is to make soup with smoothies as an add-on, and are ideal if you're looking to save time and minimise on effort in the kitchen.

 Best soup makers at a glance

-- Best versatile blender and soup maker: Ninja Foodi blender & soup maker, £129
+- Best soup maker with blender: Ninja Foodi blender and soup maker, £149.99

 Star rating: 5/5